United States Edition

 Although hardy, it performs best in warm climates.
 3

 Try to plant in a location that enjoys partial sun and remember to water moderately.
 Keep in mind when planting that Blue Moon is thought of as hardy, so this plant will survive close to or on freezing temperatures.
-Use USDA Hardiness Zone 7 - 11 as your guideline for the appropriate climate for this plant.
 Blue Moon requires a loamy soil with a ph of 4.5 - 8.0 - it grows best in moderately acidic soil to weakly alkaline soil.

 Growing Blue Moon from seed